 First, the good news.
-The latest traffic safety assessment from the National Highway Traffic Safety Administration (NHTSA) reveals that drunk driving deaths decreased across the country by 3.7% in 2007.
+The latest drunk driving assessment from the National Highway Traffic Safety Administration (NHTSA) reveals that deaths have fallen by a third in the last three decades; however, drunk-driving crashes claim more than 10,000 lives per year.
 Officials speculate that this reduction is due to increased legal enforcement of DUI laws and campaigns by government and non-profit groups that encourage zero-tolerance for drinking and driving and promote the importance of designated drivers.
 However, an overall reduction in DUI related accident deaths isn’t the whole picture.

 The study also revealed that drivers who hold multiple convictions for driving while intoxicated are more likely to be involved in a fatal crash.
 This small group of “high-risk” drivers – those with a prior conviction or a BAC higher than 0.15 – seem impervious to anti-drunk-driving campaigns and stricter laws regarding driving while intoxicated.
 The number of these drivers involved in fatal crashes has remained steady, which has officials questioning how to address the problem.